 When the first version of 10-digit A2P messaging was released several years ago, it was planned specifically for very low throughput and 1-on-1 communication.
 As business text messaging and SMS marketing use cases have risen, so has the demand for such messaging services that couldn’t keep up.
 10 DLC SMS is the next version of A2P text messaging intended to meet this specific need.

 There are many reasons why 10DLC SMS was developed by the messaging industry, but it really comes down to a few simple issues … messaging frequency, transparency, and new business opportunities.
 Let’s go deeper and explore every single one.

 SMS Text Messaging Volume

 There are actually only a few ways to send text messages to A2P.
-You may use either regular long codes which is simply a standard phone number with an area code, toll-free phone numbers (phone number preceded with 888, 800, 855, etc.) or short codes.
+You may use either regular long codes which are simply a standard phone number with an area code, toll-free phone numbers (phone number preceded with 888, 800, 855, etc.), or short codes.
 Short codes are 5 or 6 digit numbers.
 Each has its pros and cons.

 Toll-Free Long Codes

 Toll-free long codes that allow text messages and phone calls are regular toll-free phone numbers and are a great option for companies who don’t have extreme volumes of text messages that need to be sent or who simply don’t have the budget for a dedicated short code.
 While short codes can send 500 messages per second, toll-free long codes can send 3-to-10 messages per second and support sending a few thousand texts a day.
 Txtra has the ability to assign several toll-free long codes to accounts that allow our customers to leverage multiple concurrently to speed up the sending process by splitting the volume across multiple numbers.